What is Robinhood

 What You Need to Know Before Using a Trading App

-Here are a few things to consider if you are planning to go solo and invest using an app like Robinhood:
+Here are a few things to research if you are considering using an app like Robinhood:

 #1: Learn how to use limit orders, stop orders and stop-loss orders